Ahmed-Adel-Ismail/J-Chain/README.md

 We have the <b>Chain.optional()</b> function, which accepts a value that can be null, and if the value is not null, it will invoke the <b>apply()</b> functions, you cannot exit the optional state unless you call <b>defaultIfEmpty()</b> :

     Integer nullableValue = null;
+    // pass a value that maybe null :
+    Integer finalNullableValue = Chain.optional(nullableValue)
+    		// log if not null :
-    Integer finalNullableValue = Chain.optional(nullableValue) // pass a value that maybe null .apply(i -> Log.d("TAG", "log if value is not null : " + i)) // log if not null
+            .apply(i -> Log.d("TAG", "log if value is not null : " + i))
-            .defaultIfEmpty(10)                                // if null, set the item to 10
+            // if null, set the item to 10 :
+			.defaultIfEmpty(10)
-            .map(i -> i * 10)                                  // multiply the value by 10
+			// multiply the value by 10 :
+            .map(i -> i * 10)
-            .call();                     // retrieve the value to be assigned to the variable
+			// retrieve the value to be assigned to the variable :
+            .call();

 # Handle exception in a better way than Try/Catch